redhatci/ansible-collection-redhatci-ocp/roles/vendors/dell/README.md

 # dell

-Boots a dell iDRAC machine to iso or disk via redfish
+Boots a Dell iDRAC machine to ISO or disk via redfish